solana-foundation/solana-improvement-documents/proposals/0024-repair-and-restart.md

 optimistically confirmed block, but it's also okay to start from a child of the highest optimistically confirmed block as long as consensus can be reached.

-* "silent repair phase": In the new repair and restart plan, the validators in restart will first spend some time to exchange information, repair missing blocks, and finally reach consensus.
+* "silent repair phase": During the proposed optimistic cluster restart automation process, the validators in restart will first spend some time to exchange information, repair missing blocks, and finally reach consensus.
 The validators only continue normal block production and voting after consensus is reached.
 We call this preparation